LiamTalberg/StuQuestions-Question-Generator/ReadMe.txt

 - Sample Questions File:
     - The is the file containing the sample questions from which templates are extracted.
-    - The file should contain each questions on a new line.
+    - The file should contain each question on a new line.
-    - The format can be seen in "allQuestions.txt"
+    - The format can be seen in "allQuestions.txt" and "validQuestions.txt"

-How to Run Semantic QG System:
+How to Run the Semantic QG System:

 - NOTE: If the "structured-prediction-srl-bert.2020.12.15.tar.gz" model is not already downloaded (i.e.: not at same level as the "semanticQG.py" script):
     - Comment out line 166.
     - Uncomment line 167.
     - This will download the model when the program is executed.
     - However, this will require the model to re-downloaded every time the program is run.
-    - Thus the model can manually be downloaded from: "https://storage.googleapis.com/allennlp-public-models/structured-prediction-srl-bert.2020.12.15.tar.gz"
+    - Thus, the model can be manually be downloaded from: "https://storage.googleapis.com/allennlp-public-models/structured-prediction-srl-bert.2020.12.15.tar.gz"
     - After downlading, place the model at the same level as the semanticQG.py script.

 - The code for the semantic QG system is found within "semanticQG.py"